CloudCoinConsortium/LiveConnect/README.md

 ## Chat Server
 There is an chat server that allows two people to connect to it.
 Once connected, the clients will start broadcasting info about their state and then transfer coins.
-All coins will be transfered in plain text.
+All coins will be transfered in encrypted bytes.
+But the commands will be clear .
 The Chat Sever must look at all text and change any # signs with the senders IP address.

 ## Protocol